 In fact: The Pentagon Told Bush: Climate Change will Destroy us, This is old news too!
 This is the closest to the awful truth I ever heard.

-The Pentagon tells Bush: climate change will destroy us and this is not a new article!Sunday February 22, 2004 The Observer: Climate change over the next 20 years could result in a global catastrophe costing millions of lives in wars and natural disasters.
+The Pentagon told Bush: climate change will destroy us and this is not a new article!Sunday February 22, 2004 The Observer: Climate change over the next 20 years could result in a global catastrophe costing millions of lives in wars and natural disasters.
 A secret report, suppressed by US defence chiefs and obtained by The Observer, warns that major European cities will be sunk beneath rising seas as Britain is plunged into a 'Siberian' climate by 2020.
 Nuclear conflict, mega-droughts, famine and widespread rioting will erupt across the world.
 The document predicts that abrupt climate change could bring the planet to the edge of anarchy as countries develop a nuclear threat to defend and secure dwindling food, water and energy supplies.
 The threat to global stability vastly eclipses that of terrorism, say the few experts privy to its contents.
 'Disruption and conflict will be endemic features of life,' concludes the Pentagon analysis.

 'Once again, warfare would define human life.'
 The findings will prove humiliating to the Bush administration, which has repeatedly denied that climate change even exists.